tahaShaheen/tahashaheen.github.io/_projects/emotion_communication_tool_project.md

     </div>
 </div>
 <div class="caption">
-    Left: Robo-Chotu turned off.
-This is the state the robot would be before the child entered the room.
-Right: Robo-Chotu turned on and happy.
+    <b>Left:</b> Robo-Chotu turned off.
+This is the state the robot would be before the child entered the room. <b>Right:</b> Robo-Chotu turned on and happy.
 </div>

 Rebuilt <a href="#bucket_chotu">Robo-Chotu (original)</a> for this task.
 Added natural language processing and communication